 Confirmation of candidature

 Prior to beginning data collection you will need to have your candidature confirmed.
-This involves preparing your research proposal and a subsequent seminar where you will explain your proposed research, obtain feedback and getting your ethics approved.
+This involves preparing your research proposal and a subsequent seminar where you will explain your proposed research and obtain feedback.

 - finalising the research questions;

 - selecting an appropriate research design.

 The research proposal is a blueprint for the development of your research project.
 A well-prepared proposal places boundaries on the study, enables your supervisor to guide and assist you and helps with focusing on addressing the research questions.

 In addition, sections of a research proposal can be incorporated into the final thesis/project.